HEALTHIER DOUBLE CHOCOLATE ZUCCHINI MUFFINS

 Store leftovers: store cooled double chocolate zucchini muffins in an air-tight container

-TIPS & TRICKS FOR MAKING HEALTHIER DOUBLE CHOCOLATE ZUCCHINI MUFFINS
+TIPS & TRICKS FOR MAKING THE BEST WHOLE WHEAT CHOCOLATE ZUCCHINI MUFFINS

 Do you recommend adding the optional mini chocolate chips to the top of these muffins?
 Since you’re already doubling-down on the chocolate, why stop?
 The mini chocolate chips on the top really add to the overall double chocolate muffin experience in my opinion, so I would say you should go for it!